hyuny223/chl-FAST-Corner-Detection-1998/README.md

 I would keep developing it too.

 ## 4. Gaussian Blur
-I implement Gaussian Blur to remove texture corner like grass, leafs, bricks etc.
+I implemented Gaussian Blur to remove texture corners like grass, leafs, bricks etc.
 However I made it so simple, then details of filters(like no sigma) are weak.
 Neverthless, this greatly contributes to the improvement of performance.